Ditech Home Loans Back in Business

 If you happen to be a correspondent lender, you’ll have the ability to price, lock and deliver individual loans via the ditech website.

 All in all, it looks like what will set them apart is their size/backing/familiar name.
-Most people will remember them and that should be enough to give them an edge.
+Most people will remember them and that should be enough to give them an edge, or at least a foot back in the door.

-I’d like to see a little bit more technology from them, given it’s in their name, but they’ve made no mention of being able to submit documents online and/or track the status of a loan online.
-That would be a nice touch.
+I’d like to see a little bit more technology from them given it’s in their name, but they’ve made no mention of being able to submit documents online and/or track the status of a loan online.
+That would be a nice touch, especially with all the fintech players emerging in this space.

 Lastly, just to get this straight, three major lenders (and many smaller ones) went down during the recent housing crisis, including Countrywide, IndyMac, and GMAC.